 Yes.
 The result of the BID ballot held in February 2021 was binding on all eligible business ratepayers in the BID area from 1 April 2021 to 31 March 2026.
 This includes persons or organisations who become ratepayers after the date of the ballot.

 Some BIDs do make provision within the BID rules for an annual inflationary increase.
-However, the Sheffield city centre BID levy is held at 1% for the duration of the five-year term.
+However, the Sheffield city centre BID levy is currently held at 1% for the duration of the five-year term.

 Yes.
 The ratepayer for an unoccupied property is also liable to pay a BID levy.